jbertman-hc/Phoenix-AmazingCharts/README.md

 ## Current Status

-The application is in development with the following status:
+The application is fully connected to the live API:

-- Frontend UI is implemented with mock data
+- Frontend UI is implemented with live data from the API
-- API connection is configured but not yet retrieving real data
+- API connection is configured and retrieving real data
-- Mock data services provide placeholder information for development and testing
+- Visual indicator shows the live API connection status

-## Features in Development
+## Features

 - **Dashboard**: Display of key metrics and activities
 - **Patient Management**: Patient information and history